-The activities required for the Ore Reserve comply with the all existing Project approvals.
+The activities required for the Ore Reserve comply with all existing Project approvals.
 All environmental approvals from State and Federal Government have been received.
 This includes:

-- Ministerial Statement 1080, - Department of Water and Environmental Works Approval - Licence to taker Water GWL201977(1) - Australian Government Department of Environment and Energy EPBC approval 2018-7648
+- Ministerial Statement 1080, - Department of Water and Environmental Works Approval

+- License to take Water GWL201977(1) - Australian Government Department of Environment and Energy EPBC approval 2018-7648

-Amendments to secondary approvals being the Works Approval, Mining Proposal and the Groundwater Licence will be required over time as these approvals relate to details of Project design and implementation associated with the staged development of the Project and increases in mining and processing capacity.
-The current approvals strategy ensures the Project is fully approved at all Stages, but also maintaining flexibility in scope, timing and licencing and approval costs.
+Amendments to secondary approvals being the Works Approval, Mining Proposal and the Groundwater License will be required over time as these approvals relate to details of Project design and implementation associated with the staged development of the Project and increases in mining and processing capacity.
+The current approvals strategy ensures the Project is fully approved at all Stages, but also maintaining flexibility in scope, timing and licensing and approval costs.

 The Project has a granted Mining Lease and Native Title and Heritage agreements.
-Sheffield signed a Co-existence Agreement (Native Title Agreement) for Thunderbird on 31 October 2018.
-The Co-existence Agreement establishes the framework by which the Company can work with the Traditional Owners to protect Aboriginal heritage and the environment while delivering sustainable employment and business outcomes for Traditional Owners and the wider Aboriginal community
+The Company signed a Co-existence Agreement (Native Title Agreement) for Thunderbird on 31 October 2018.
+The Coexistence Agreement establishes the framework by which KMS can work with the Traditional Owners to protect Aboriginal heritage and the environment while delivering sustainable employment and business outcomes for Traditional Owners and the wider Aboriginal community.